What Is Birth Control?

 If you’re planning to get pregnant, think ahead.
 Depending on the birth control, pregnancy can take place anywhere from one day . . .

-- Q What are advantages of combination birth control pills?
+- Q What are the benefits of Nexplonan implant birth control?